Comparative politics: Definition

 The name comparative politics refers to the discipline's historical association with the comparative method, described in detail below.
 Arend Lijphart argues that comparative politics does not have a substantive focus in itself, but rather a methodological one: it focuses on "the how but does not specify the what of the analysis."
 Peter Mair and Richard Rose advance a slightly different definition, arguing that comparative politics is defined by a combination of a substantive focus on the study of countries' political systems and a method of identifying and explaining similarities and differences between these countries using common concepts.

-Sometimes, especially in the United States, the term "Comparative Politics" is used to refer to "the politics of foreign countries."
+Sometimes, especially in the United States, the term "comparative politics" is used to refer to "the politics of foreign countries."
 This usage of the term is disputed.

-Comparative politics is essential for understanding the nature and functions of Political Systems worldwide, political structures around the world vary significantly across countries due to historical, social, ethical, and racial differences.
+Comparative politics is essential for understanding the nature and functions of political systems worldwide.
+Political structures vary significantly across countries due to historical, social, ethical, and racial differences.
 Even political organizations that are similar operate differently from one another.
-For instance, India and the United States are majority-rule nations; nonetheless, the U.S. has a liberal vote-based presidential system contrasted with the parliamentary system used in India.
-Even the political decision measure is more diverse in the United States when found in light of the Indian popular government.
-The United States has a president as their leader, while India has a prime minister.
-Relative legislative issues encourage us to comprehend these central contracts and how the two nations are altogether different regardless of being majority rule.
-This field of study is critical for the fields of international relations and conflict resolution.
-Near politics encourages international relations to clarify worldwide legislative issues and the present winning conditions worldwide.
-Although both are subfields of political science, comparative politics examines the causes of international strategy and the effect of worldwide approaches and frameworks on homegrown political conduct and working.
+For instance, India and the United States are majority-rule nations; nonetheless, the U.S. has a liberal, democratic presidential system, in contrast to India's parliamentary system.
+Even political decision-making is more diverse in the United States than in India's popular government.
+The United States has a president as its leader, while India has a prime minister.
+Related legislative issues prompt us to examine these central contracts and the fundamental differences between the two nations, despite both being democratic.
+This field of study is critical to international relations and conflict resolution.
+Comparative politics encourages international relations to clarify global legislative issues and the current winning conditions.
+Although both are subfields of political science, comparative politics examines the causes of international strategy and the effect of worldwide approaches and frameworks on domestic political conduct and functioning.